cncf/techdocs/assessments/0009-iin-toto.md

 **Information Architecture**

-- The maturity level of the project requires that the documentation be available from the in-toto website.
-We recommend **moving most of the documentation onto the website** so that it can properly indexed and maintained, and adding a **Documentation home page**, accessed from the project home page and a top-level menu or menu-item in the About menu.

 The goal is to move all the docs to a single platform like read-the-docs (RTD) and organize it with a good ToC, conceptual material that introduces  information in context, and where appropriate, indexes for specific audiences or subject areas.
 That will take some time to accomplish, and in the meantime, we recommmend that a guide to existing docs be created on the new Doc home page.

+**Actionable items**

-- To be immediately useful, the new Doc home page should provide **top-level roadmap** to existing docs.
+- To be immediately useful, the new **Doc home page** should provide a **top-level roadmap** to existing docs.
 This is a necessary step in raising the maturity level of this project.

    Review [CNCF website design guidelines](https://github.com/cncf/techdocs/blob/main/docs/website-guidelines-checklist.md) for the project home page and architecture.
+Consult with CNCF TechDocs or other professional technical documentation specialists to develop an appropriate information architecture based on the different user populations and their specific tasks and information needs.

-  The new **Doc home page** should initially describe and provide access to the Specification, the basic demo, and the read-the-docs reference material, and provide an overview of the git repo structure.
+- The new **Doc home page** should initially describe and provide access to the Specification, the basic demo, and the read-the-docs reference material, and provide an overview of the git repo structure.

    -  As a stop-gap, add a top-level TOC for the Spec to show what is in it, and also point to the [read-the-docs site](https://in-toto.readthedocs.io/en/latest/) for detailed reference information for the Python reference implementation.